sroberts/sroberts.github.io/_posts/2014-08-16-crisis-comms-for-ir.md

 ## The 5 Keys to Incident Response Communication

 ### Be Clear
 It's difficult to investigate many intrusions.
-It's often difficult to explain them, but it remains crucial that the communication about what happened be straight forward.
+It's often difficult to explain them, but it remains crucial that the communication about what happened be straight forward, ideally limited to a 5th grade reading level.
 Without this understanding victims will remain confused, and critics will remain skeptical.
+This clarity has to go beyond one message by making sure messaging stays consistent across multiple messages.

 ### Be Timely
 Being timely providing information is a double edge sword: